What exactly is Nightlase?

 Always sleep on your side:

-Our sleeping position affects the tongue position, as it may slide to the back of your throat, partially blocking airflow through your throat.
+Our sleeping position affects the tongue, as it may slide to the back of your throat, partially blocking airflow.
 Sleeping on your side may be all that is necessary to enable air to circulate freely and decrease or eliminate snoring.
 Consider the following strategies for sleeping on your side without developing back or neck pain.

 Get enough sleep: